12-Month Wedding Timeline

 The time has come to send out your invitations and start receiving RSVPs.

-There will be always a few stragglers who will not respond by the deadline, but you can follow up with a phone call to keep closing that gap.
+There will always be a few stragglers who will not respond by the deadline, but you can follow up with a phone call to keep closing that gap.

 Don’t Forget About Your Rehearsal Dinner Invitations